 3. Tacos Ejote con Tofuevos with Homemade Corn Tortillas by Vegicano

 Caution: if you make your own corn tortillas, store-bought will never be the same.
 Invest in a tortilla press and you might just become a tortilla-making factory of one—they’re that good.
 Fill those freshly made masa discs with this elote (corn) and eggy tofu recipe and don’t be surprised when your guests ask if you do catering.

 4. Vegan Pozole Rojo with Mushrooms and Red Beans by Sweet Simple Vegan

 When the night gets chilly, cozy up to a warm bowl of this traditional hominy-based spicy stew.
-The complex flavors and various textures in this soup makes it a perfect one-dish meal, so if you make nothing else, this recipe will be sure to satisfy both you and your ancestors.
+The complex flavors and various textures in this soup make it a perfect one-dish meal, so if you make nothing else, this recipe will be sure to satisfy both you and your ancestors.

 5. Pan de Muerto by Dora’s Table